GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 | --------------- | ----------- |
 | `is_code_owner` | Whether the given email owns the specified path in the branch.
 True if: a) the given email is resolvable (see field `is_resolvable') and b) any code owner config file assigns codeownership to the email for the path (see field `code_owner_config_file_paths`) or the email is configured as default code owner (see field `is_default_code_owner` or the email is configured as global code owner (see field `is_global_code_owner`) or the user is a fallback code owner (see field `is_fallback_code_owner`).
 | `is_resolvable` | Whether the given email is resolvable for the specified user or the calling user if no user was specified.
+| `can_read_ref` | Whether the user to which the given email was resolved has read permissions on the branch.
+Not set if the given email is not resolvable or if the given email is the all users wildcard (aka '*').
+| `can_see_change`| Whether the user to which the given email was resolved can see the specified change.
+Not set if the given email is not resolvable, if the given email is the all users wildcard (aka '*') or if no change was specified.
+| `can_approve_change`| Whether the user to which the given email was resolved can code-owner approve the specified change.
+Being able to code-owner approve the change means that the user has permissions to vote on the label that is [required as code owner approval](config.html#pluginCodeOwnersRequiredApproval).
+Other permissions are not considered for computing this flag.
+In particular missing read permissions on the change don't have any effect on this flag.
+Whether the user misses read permissions on the change (and hence cannot apply the code owner approval) can be seen from the `can_see_change` flag.
+Not set if the given email is not resolvable, if the given email is the all users wildcard (aka '*') or if no change was specified.
 | `code_owner_config_file_paths` | Paths of the code owner config files that assign code ownership to the specified email and path as a list.
 Note that if code ownership is assigned to the email via a code owner config files, but the email is not resolvable (see field `is_resolvable` field), the user is not a code owner.
 | `is_fallback_code_owner` | Whether the given email is a fallback code owner of the specified path in the branch.
 True if: a) the given email is resolvable (see field `is_resolvable') and b) no code owners are defined for the specified path in the branch and c) parent code owners are not ignored and d) the user is a fallback code owner according to the [configured fallback code owner policy](config.html#pluginCodeOwnersFallbackCodeOwners)
 | `is_default_code_owner` | Whether the given email is configured as a default code owner in the code owner config file in `refs/meta/config`.
 Note that if the email is configured as default code owner, but the email is not resolvable (see `is_resolvable` field), the user is not a code owner.